What it is

 Story readings, background ambience, sleep music, whisper narration, and soft trigger sounds all sit under the wider ASMR umbrella, but each one creates a different listening mood.

-The most visible branches here are reading ASMR, background ASMR, sleep ASMR, and the coming-soon ASMR generator.
+The most visible branches here are reading ASMR, background ASMR, sleep ASMR, and the live ASMR generator for turning text into softer voice-based audio.

 On this site, ASMR covers three practical listening directions: reading stories, calm background sound, and sleep-focused music.
 The exact style changes, but the common goal is always softer, easier listening.